raynergoh/tp/docs/DeveloperGuide.md

 ### Use cases

 (For all use cases below, the **System** is the 'TrackerGuru' and the **Actor** is the 'Property Agent', unless specified otherwise.
-The term 'User' will be synonymous to 'Property Agent')
+The term 'User' will be synonymous with 'Property Agent')

 **Use case: UC1 - Add a contact**